Skip to content

 • Hospice of Central Pennsylvania

-• Penn State Health Milton S. Hershey Medical Center transitional care unit
+• Penn State Health Milton S. Hershey Medical Center Rehab Hospital

-In addition, geriatric fellows will care for diverse patient populations in a variety of other settings: other nursing homes; the continuity clinic based at Penn State Health’s East Campus in Hershey; Dementia Clinic with Dr. Rollin Wright; Harmony at Hershey with Dr. Leah Ross; as part of the inpatient consult team; and more.
+In addition, geriatric fellows will care for diverse patient populations across a variety of other settings: the continuity clinic based at Penn State Health’s East Campus in Hershey; Dementia Clinic with Dr. Rollin Wright; Harmony at Hershey (assisted living) with Dr. Leah Ross; as part of the inpatient consult team; other long term care facilities and more.
 Telemedicine is incorporated throughout all rotations as applicable.
+The division is supported by a dedicated outpatient social worker.

-Electives in Rheumatology, Neurology, ALS, Department of Aging, Medical Director and pain/drug addiction medicine may also be chosen.
+Electives in Rheumatology, Neurology, ALS, Department of Aging, Pain clinic and addiction medicine may also be chosen.

 The fellow will participate monthly in two Geriatric didactic series: Current Topics in Geriatrics and Geriatrics Core Curriculum.
 The fellow is assigned to present at these at least 1-2 times per year, including at least one journal club.
 This diverse didactic experience not only supports the geriatric fellow’s education, but also provides opportunities to present, evaluate others and discuss relevant articles.